tengbao/vanta/README.md

 ## What is Vanta? / FAQs

 - **Add 3D animated digital art to any webpage with just a few lines of code.**
-- Think of it as wrapper around a digital artwork that allows it to be inserted into an HTML element as a background.
+- How it works: Vanta inserts an animation effect as a background into any HTML element.
+- Effects are powered by [three.js](https://github.com/mrdoob/three.js/) (using WebGL) or [p5.js](https://github.com/processing/p5.js).
+- No library depedencies other than three.js or p5.js.
+Works with vanilla JS, React, Angular, Vue, etc.
 - Effects can interact with mouse/touch inputs.
 - Effect parameters (e.g. color) can be easily modified to match your brand.
-- Effects are powered by [three.js](https://github.com/mrdoob/three.js/) (using WebGL) or [p5.js](https://github.com/processing/p5.js).
 - Total additional filesize is ~120kb minified and gzipped (mostly three.js), which is smaller than comparable background images/videos.
 - Vanta includes many pre-defined effects to try out. *More effects will be added soon!*